-Every candidate who enters for the CSEC Principles of Accounts examination must submit a report on a project.
-Students may work individually or in groups to gather data.
-However, each candidate must produce a complete report.
-No two reports from the same group should be identical.
+Every candidate who enters for the CSEC® Principles of Accounts examination must submit a report on a project.
+Students may work individually or in groups to gather the data.
+Each candidate must be identified on the report.
 The report should not exceed 1,000 words, (not including appendices).
-Wherever a candidate exceeds the maximum length for the project by more than 10 per cent, the teacher must impose a penalty of 10 per cent of the score that the candidate achieves on the project.
-On the candidate's script, the teacher should clearly indicate the candidate's original score - that is, the score before the deduction is made - the marks which are to be deducted, and the final score that the candidate receives after the deduction has been made.
+Wherever a report exceeds the maximum length for the project by more than 10 per cent, the teacher must impose a penalty of 10 per cent of the score achieved on the project.
+On the report, the teacher should clearly indicate the original score - that is, the score before the deduction is made - the marks which are to be deducted, and the final score awarded after the deduction has been made.

-Only the final score is to be indicated on the record sheets which are submitted to CXC electronically via the SBA data capture module on the Online Registration System (ORS) on the Council's website.
+Only the final score is to be indicated on the record sheets which are submitted to CXC® electronically via the SBA data capture module on the Online Registration System (ORS) on the Council's website.